-- 1979-Contran acquires control of LLC; - 1981-Contran acquires control of our other predecessor company; - 1982-Contran acquires control of Keystone Consolidated Industries, Inc., a predecessor to CompX; - 1984-Keystone spins-off an entity that includes what is to become CompX; this entity subsequently merges with LLC; - 1986-Contran acquires control of NL, which at the time owns 100% of Kronos and a 50% interest in Titanium Metals Corporation ("TIMET"); - 1987-LLC and another Contran controlled company merge to form Valhi, our current corporate structure; - 1988-NL spins-off an entity that includes its investment in TIMET; - 1995-WCS begins start-up operations; - 1996-TIMET completes an initial public offering; - 2003-NL completes the spin-off of Kronos through the pro-rata distribution of Kronos shares to its shareholders including us; - 2004 through 2005-NL distributes Kronos shares to its shareholders, including us, through quarterly dividends; - 2007-We distribute all of our TIMET common stock to our shareholders through a stock dividend; - 2008-WCS receives a license for the disposal of byproduct material and begins construction of the byproduct facility infrastructure; - 2009-WCS receives a license for the disposal of Class A, B and C low-level radioactive waste ("LLRW") and completes construction of the byproduct facility; - 2010-Kronos completes a secondary offering of its common stock lowering our ownership of Kronos to 80%; - 2011-WCS begins construction on its Compact and Federal "LLRW" and mixed LLRW disposal facilities; - 2012-WCS completes construction of its Compact and Federal LLRW disposal facilities and commences operations at the Compact facility; - 2012-In December we sell all of our remaining interest in TIMET and TIMET is no longer our affiliate; - 2012-In December CompX completes the sale of its furniture components business; - 2013-WCS commences operations at the Federal LLRW facility; - 2013-In December we purchased an additional ownership interest in and became the majority owner of Basic Management, Inc. and The LandWell Company; both companies are now included in our Consolidated Financial Statements effective December 31, 2013;

-- 2015-The first homes in our Cadence planned community were completed by third-party builders and sold to the public; and - 2018-In January we completed the sale of WCS.
+- 1979-Contran acquires control of LLC; - 1981-Contran acquires control of our other predecessor company; - 1982-Contran acquires control of Keystone Consolidated Industries, Inc., a predecessor to CompX; - 1984-Keystone spins-off an entity that includes what is to become CompX; this entity subsequently merges with LLC; - 1986-Contran acquires control of NL, which at the time owns 100% of Kronos; - 1987-LLC and another Contran controlled company merge to form Valhi, our current corporate structure; - 1995-WCS begins start-up operations; - 2003-NL completes the spin-off of Kronos through the pro-rata distribution of Kronos shares to its shareholders including us; - 2004 through 2005-NL distributes Kronos shares to its shareholders, including us, through quarterly dividends; - 2008-WCS receives a license for the disposal of byproduct material and begins construction of the byproduct facility infrastructure; - 2009-WCS receives a license for the disposal of Class A, B and C low-level radioactive waste ("LLRW") and completes construction of the byproduct facility; - 2010-Kronos completes a secondary offering of its common stock lowering our ownership of Kronos to 80%; - 2011-WCS begins construction on its Compact and Federal LLRW and mixed LLRW disposal facilities; - 2012-WCS completes construction of its Compact and Federal LLRW disposal facilities and commences operations at the Compact facility: - 2012-In December CompX completes the sale of its furniture components business; - 2013-WCS commences operations at the Federal LLRW facility; - 2013-In December we purchased an additional ownership interest in and became the majority owner of Basic Management, Inc. and The LandWell Company; both companies are now included in our Consolidated Financial Statements effective December 31, 2013; - 2015-The first homes in our Cadence planned community were completed by third-party builders and sold to the public; and - 2018-In January we completed the sale of WCS.